“ Making the journey through services seamless for families so that they receive the right help at the right time.”

 Q: I am a professional.
 Can I refer cases to the Early Help Partnership team?

-No, the Early Help Partnership do not have a case holding function.
-However we offer support in:
+Yes the Early Help Partnership do have a case holding function, we also offer support in:

 - Completing checks on families to inform if the child is known to Children Social Care and if they are receiving intervention via Families First or a Social Worker